scikit-build/scikit-build-core/README.md

 # The root-level packages to include.
 Special default: if not given, the package
 # is auto-discovered if it's name matches the main name.
 wheel.packages = ["src/<package>", "<package>"]

+# This allows you to change the install dir, such as to the package name.
+The
+# original dir is still at SKBUILD_PLATLIB_DIR (also SKBUILD_DATA_DIR, etc. are
+# available)
+wheel.install-dir = "."

+# Setting py-api to "cp37" would build ABI3 wheels for Python 3.7+.
+If CPython
+# is less than this value, or on PyPy, this will be ignored.
+Setting the api to
+# "py3" or "py2.py3" would build wheels that don't depend on Python (ctypes,
+# etc).
+wheel.py-api = ""

+# Setting this to true will expand tags (universal2 will add Intel and Apple
+# Silicon tags, for pip <21.0.1 compatibility).
+wheel.expand-macos-universal-tags = false

+# Enable experimental features if any are available
+experimental = false

+# Strictly validate config options
+strict-config = true
 ```

 Most CMake environment variables should be supported, and `CMAKE_ARGS` can be